How to Buy a House Before Selling Yours

 Additionally, your lender will want to know how you’ll pay back the loan exactly, known as your exit strategy.
 In a moving home context, this refers to the sale of your old property, with it being used as security in case you are unable to make the repayments.
 On top of this, the lender will also want information such as a valuation so that they can assess the property as security and the strength of the asset, i.e., confirmation that it doesn’t have any significant issues with it which would impact your ability to repay.

-What are the tax implications of buying a house before selling?
+Tax implications of buying a house before selling in the UK

-Buying another property before selling your old house means that you will technically own two homes for a short period of time.
-Consequently, there are extra tax implications you should know of.
+Buying another property before selling your old house means that you will technically own two houses for a short period of time.
+Consequently, there is extra tax on second homes you should know of.

 Stamp Duty